 - Official High School Transcript(s)

 - May 1 for the fall semester and summer sessions

 In order for the Office of Admissions to process the applications for dual enrollment, students must apply by these application deadlines.
 If the student does not apply for admission before each deadline, the student may not be able to enroll in the class at the time needed to be dual enrolled.

-Tuition and Fee Information for Dual Enrolled Students (On-Campus or Online):
+Tuition and Fee Information for Dual Enrolled Students (On-Campus):

 Tuition: $220 per credit hour